ocecenas/Distributed-Data-Platform/README.md

 ### Search the Parts on the Manufacturer/Supplier Search Engine

 In order to scrape the parametric data for a selected part, you first must search and go to the part listing on the manufacturer/supplier website.
 Use the developer tools feature on your browser to find the selectors for the search fields, buttons, links, and text.
 In CSS, selectors are used to target the HTML elements on our web pages that we want to style.

-The example below is a function to search for part on SiliconExpert.
+The example below is a function to search for part on SiliconExpert:

     async function searchMPN(page, mpn) {
         const myDelay = async (ms) => {return await new Promise(resolve => setTimeout(resolve, ms))}